• Portfolio

 From there, carry over to the eyebrows and follow the line directly over the center of the eyebrow, about a half inch up.
 Massage for 60 seconds.
 Next, shift to the temples to increase relaxation and stress reduction.
 Many instinctively rub this area when they have a headache – and for good reason.
 Follow around the eye socket bone and apply pressure, then massage exactly in the middle, about one inch directly below the pupil.
 With the thumbs, follow the socket bone around to the top of the nose, right where the eyebrows start, on either side of the bridge.
 Apply gentle pressure only to reduce eye swelling.

-Cheekbone Point
+Cheekbone PointdupreeST3

 Find the points at the base of the cheekbone on both sides of the face.
 Place index fingers on both points and massage for up to 60 seconds.
 This point is helpful for reducing blemish marks and acne, as well as improving tone and relieving sinus congestion.